 Did you know:

-- Over 10,000 people are turning age 65 daily for roughly the next 15 years
+- Nearly 11,000 people are turning age 65 daily for the next 13 years

 - There are approximately 45 million people enrolled in Medicare